WELCOME TO

 Community Engagement

-The Lake Highlands PID is committed to the people and places in Lake Highlands.
+The Lake Highlands and North Lake Highlands PIDs are committed to the people and places in Lake Highlands.
 We continue to find ways to promote and build our community through events and initiatives.

 Beautification & Development

-The LHPID advocates for improvements and projects that contribute to the continued growth, health and well-being of our community.
+The LHPID & NLHPID advocates for improvements and projects that contribute to the continued growth, health and well-being of our community.

 Public Safety

-The LHPID supports projects and events that build our community around the health and safety of residents.
-Our key partnerships aid in accomplishing our primary goal of having safe residential and commercial neighborhoods.
+The LHPID & NLHPID supports projects and events that build our community around the health and safety of residents.
+Our key partnerships aid in accomplishing our primary goal of having a safe residential and commercial neighborhood.

 OUR COMMUNITY